chaseruskin/legoHDL/ROADMAP.md

 - [ ] investiage if component declaration does not require library usage call for VHDL (like using a verilog module into a VHDL design)

-- [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] produce log.warning() when trying to make 'new' with a remote repo that isn't empty (doesnt link remote)
 - [x] implement additional "help" command documentation
 - [x] fix writing `work.` for entity map if the entity is actually not in project-level code. `work` will only be the printed library when the command is called with a block directory, else itll be the standard library associated with that entity.
+- [x] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml
 - [x] process to initialize an existing project ("git clone or pull it"), ("run legohdl init `<block.title>`")
 - [x] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock) -> prints warning and removes remote if remote is not bare on 'new' command
 - [x] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available